uladzimir-yeudakimovich/react-task/README.md

-# Back-end for courses, phonebook and blogs
+# Back-end for anecdotes, blogs, courses and phonebook

 ## Available Scripts